 Types of multi-point fuel injection system (MPFI)

-There are three types of multi-point injection system which include:
+There are three types of multi-point injection systems which include:

 In a simultaneous system, fuel is inserted into all cylinders at the same time.
 And finally,